DuncanKlam/CovidDataScraper/README.md

 1. python scrapeCovidData.py -r 8 -c 'Wayne' -s 'Michigan' -o '2022,3,20' -S

 1. python scrapeCovidData.py -r 8 -s 'Michigan' -o '2022,3,20' -SO

+## Personal Setup:
+The whole purpose for this project originated from a desire to be able to have access to covid data at my fingertips.
+Arguably, that's already the definition, but I want it faster than that.
+Instead of having to navigate to a website, I'd much rather just run a script.
+So, this project.
+Additionally, I think it's annoying to navigate to a certain folder to run a script every time, so I set the location to be an environment variable.
+A similar effect could be making a designated scripts folder, then having the Environment variable be a pointer to that.
+Since this is my first useful script, I'll stick with this for now.
+The other thing I did to make it even quicker was assign the environment variable a hotstring using AutoHotKey.
+Now I can just open a terminal and type covidd and press >Space< to have it done automatically.

 ## Closing Ramble:
 This started as a simple web scraping exercise in Python.
 What it turned into is a perhaps a pre-optimized overworked shell tool project but it is semi-useful so I'm counting it as a success.